How to create one or many transitional surface(s) between multiple continuous surface boundaries, by specifying any number

 Since the input curves have construction history, modifying them also updates the transitional surfaces.

-9. Turn on Continuity Check in the option box to evaluate the continuity of the blend surface with the primary input surfaces.
+- Turn on in the option box to evaluate the continuity of the blend surface with the primary input surfaces.
 See the section Troubleshooting trimmed surfaces for more information.